Midas24k/most-expensive-logo-eva/README.md

 ## Usage:

 This app is a learning tool for learning nodejs.
-Focused concepts are building test, understanding the render method amd constrictures, understanding inquire pkg, and jest.
+Focused concepts are building tests, understanding the render method and constrictures, understanding inquire pkg, and jest pkg.

 ## Contributors:
  N/A

 ## Licensing

 This project is licensed under the Mit license.

 ## Tests:

 yes

 ## Questions